myelintek/documentation/user/lab.rst

 -----------------------------------------------------

-Some programs require more shared memory, especially those that communite heavily between processes with shared memory buffer, or those that use many GPU cores and consume lots of data.
+Some programs require more shared memory, especially those that communicate heavily between processes with shared memory buffer, or those that use many GPU cores and consume lots of data.

 To increase (or decrease) the shared memory size in a lab: